 Goal: Find the bugs that crash the app and fix the confusing UX flows before you spend money on any marketing.

-The matchmaking feature we developed to validate Vault Club's core networking concept.
+The profile, connections, and messaging feature we developed to validate Vault Club's core networking concept.

 Step 9: Measure Success (Metrics that Matter)